Easy Overnight Oats with Yogurt

 This post may contain affiliate links.
 Please read our disclosure policy.

-Easy Overnight Oats with Yogurt are a great healthy high-protein breakfast!
-This recipe only takes 6 ingredients and 5 minutes to prepare!
+These easy yogurt overnight oats are a delicious, high-protein breakfast made with 6 ingredients in 5 minutes!
 Plus it’s no-cook, gluten-free and can easily be made dairy-free!

 front view of three jars of yogurt overnight oats